 Regularly check under the microscope to confirm the fish are being stimulated; the electrical stimulus should induce a visible bilateral contraction and slight movement, once every 5 seconds, following the described parameters [1].
 Videographer: this step is important!

 SCOPE: Bilateral contraction and movement of the fish being observed.
+Change to SCREEN: 6403_screenshot_7: 00:48-00:58

 After stimulation, carefully remove fish from each well by gently flushing them out with a plastic pipette [1] and return to the incubator in a fresh tricaine-containing fish medium [2].